Informatik-Projekt-Kurs/documentation/docs/future-enhancements/company-members.md

 For company members joining Meetmate, we've created a specialized onboarding flow.
 The process starts when a new member clicks on the invite link, which is usually sent by the company administrator.
 This link takes them to a page where they can create their password and access the company's Meetmate account.
 After creating their account, company members can join the platform quickly and start working with their team.
 ![[Flowchart Picture]](../../assets/member-start.png)

+Furthermore, we added an email verification step to ensure security and prevent fake accounts.
+This process checks the user's email and makes sure they are trustworthy.